ACMotanya/laurajanelle/about.md

 permalink: /about/
 ---

-This is starter site for Laura Janelle.
-It is due June 1st
+This is starter site for Laura Janelle, it is due June 1st